 4. Talk Openly About Everything, Especially the Stuff That Hurts

-If something bothers you in the relationship, you must be willing to say it.
-Saying it builds trust and trust builds intimacy.
-It may hurt, but you still need to do it.
-No one else can fix your relationship for you.
-Nor should anyone else.
-Just as causing pain to your muscles allows them to grow back stronger, often introducing some pain into your relationship through vulnerability is the only way to make the relationship stronger.
+If something bothers you in the relationship, you must be willing to say it out loud.
+Doing so builds trust, and trust builds intimacy.
+It may hurt, but you still need to do it because no one else can fix your relationship for you.
+Just as causing pain to your muscles allows them to grow back stronger, introducing some pain into your relationship through vulnerability makes the relationship stronger.

-Behind respect, trust was the most commonly mentioned trait for a healthy relationship.
+Along with respect, trust was the most commonly mentioned trait crucial for a healthy relationship.
 Most people mentioned it in the context of jealousy and fidelity—trust your partner to go off on their own, don’t get insecure or angry if you see them talking with someone else, etc.

-But trust goes much deeper than that.
-Because when you’re really talking about the long-haul, you start to get into some serious life-or-death shit.
-If you ended up with cancer tomorrow, would you trust your partner to stick with you and take care of you?
-Would you trust your partner to care for your child for a week by themselves?
+But trust goes much deeper than whether or not someone is cheating or not.
+Because when you’re really talking about the long haul, you have to get into some serious life-or-death shit.
+If you learned you had cancer tomorrow, would you trust your partner to stick with you and take care of you?
+Would you trust your partner to care of your child for a week, or longer, by themselves?
 Do you trust them to handle your money or make sound decisions under pressure?
-Do you trust them to not turn on you or blame you when you make mistakes?
+Do you trust them to not turn on you or blame you when you screw up?

-These are hard things to do.
-And they’re even harder to think about early on in a relationship.
-Trust at the beginning of a relationship is easy.
+These are hard questions, and they’re even harder to contemplate early on in a relationship.
 It’s like, “Oh, I forgot my phone at her apartment, I trust her not to sell it and buy crack with the money… I think.”

-But the deeper the commitment, the more intertwined your lives become, and the more you will have to trust your partner to act in your interest in your absence.
+But the deeper the commitment, the more intertwined your lives become, and the more you will have to trust your partner to act responsibly and take care of you.

-There’s an old Ben Folds song where he sings, “It seems to me if you cannot trust, you cannot be trusted.”
-Distrust has a tendency to breed distrust.
-If your partner is always snooping through your stuff, accusing you of doing things you didn’t do, and questioning all of your decisions, naturally, you will start to question their intentions as well — Why is she so insecure?
-What if she is hiding something herself?
+If you cannot trust, you cannot be trusted.
+Distrust will breed distrust.
+If your partner is always snooping through your stuff, accusing you of doing things you didn’t do, and questioning all of your decisions, naturally, you will start to question their intentions as well: Why is she so insecure?
+What if he is hiding something?

-The key to fostering and maintaining trust in the relationship is for both partners to be completely transparent and vulnerable:
+The key to fostering and maintaining trust in a relationship is for both partners to be completely transparent and vulnerable:

 - If something is bothering you, say something.
 This is important not only for addressing issues as they arise, but it proves to your partner that you have nothing to hide.